Skip to Content

 My dog Willow was spayed in this stage of her first heat cycle, as advised by her veterinarian.

-Husky Resting
+Husky Resting and staring above.

-When Do Huskies Come Into Heat?
+When Do Huskies Go Into Heat?

-But if she is not in heat at 6 months old, don’t worry.
+But if she is not in heat at six months old, don’t worry.
 Larger Huskies take longer to come into heat.
 Most Huskies come into heat by the time they are 9-12 months of age.

 Huskies may also come into heat at a much later age.
 Some Huskies will even go into heat at 18 or 24 months.
 These variations are all within the norm, and it all depends on your dog.

-If your dog is coming into heat, this doesn’t automatically imply that they’re ready for breeding.
-In fact, experienced Husky breeders know that it’s better to wait until the second heat, preferably the third.
+In fact, experienced Husky breeders know it’s better to wait until the second heat, preferably the third.
 This gives them time to come fully into the cycle before breeding.

 Mammalian reproduction is quite complex.
 Like a few other mammals, Huskies are not fully mature for reproduction at their first heat.